Virtual Exchange Meets Real World:

 Hikaru Omiya (Yasufuruichi High School, Hiroshima)

 ・I learned the importance of public diplomacy.
 For example, I used to think that when relationship between Japan and another nation is tense, there is not a lot that can be done on an individual level.
-However, the Summit experience made me think that communication between people can lead to change.
+However, the Summit experience made me think that communication between individuals like ourselves can lead to change.

 Ryo Azuma (Fukushima Minami High School, Fukushima)